LLatrieval: LLM-Verified Retrieval for Verifiable Generation: Experiments

 \textbf{ELI5}~\citep{eli5}: a long-form QA dataset where each question requires comprehensive long answers and multiple documents as evidence.
 To evaluate the answer's correctness, we follow \citet{alce} to measure whether the model prediction entails the sub-claims of the gold answer.

+Following ALCE~\citep{alce}, on ASQA and QAMPARI, we use aliases of short answers provided by the dataset and normalize the model output and the short answers when measuring exact match.
+For ASQA, we use its sub-questions as the question to eliminate the original question's ambiguity, for simplicity.

-For verifiability evaluation, please refer to Section~\ref{sec:citation_eval}.
-We list dataset details, statistics, evaluation details in Appendix~\ref{appendix:dataset_details}.
+For detailes of verifiabiliy evaluation, please refer to Section~\ref{sec:citation_eval}.

-\paragraph{Implementation Details} We use the public OpenAI language model API of ``gpt-3.5-turbo-0301'' for retrieval and generation, unless otherwise specified.
-We set the temperature as 0 to mitigate the random fluctuation.
+\paragraph{Implementation Details} We use the public OpenAI API of ``gpt-3.5-turbo-0301'' for retrieval and generation, unless otherwise specified.
 We use window size=20 and set the number of document candidates per query as 50.
-We set the number of supporting documents and the maximum of iterations as 5 and 4. regarding the document pool, we follow \citet{alce} to use the Wikipedia for ASQA and QAMPARI, and Sphere~\citep{spere}, a filtered version of a filtered version of Common Crawl\footnote{\href{https://commoncrawl.org}{https://commoncrawl.org.}} for ELI5, respectively.
+We set the number of supporting documents and the maximum of iterations as 5 and 4.
+We show LLatrieval's performance under different hyper-parameters and retrievers in Appendix~\ref{appendix_method_sensitivity}.
+For the document pool, we follow \citet{alce} to use the Wikipedia for ASQA and QAMPARI, and Sphere~\citep{spere}, a filtered version of a filtered version of Common Crawl for ELI5, respectively.
 For ASQA and QAMPARI, we use the recently proposed dense embedder, BGE-large~\citep{bge_embedding}, as the retriever.
 For ELI5, we follow \citet{alce} to use BM25~\citep{bm25} since dense retrievers are costly and slow for large-scale web corpus.
-For the overall implementation details, please refer to Appendix~\ref{appendix:implementation_details}. \paragraph{Method Comparison}
+Since our method may involve multiple queries for one example, the number of its document candidates per example is from 50 to 100 (See Appendix~\ref{appendix:implementation_details}).
+For comprehensive comparison, we evaluate the re-ranking baselines with both 50 and 100 document candidates.
+For the overall implementation details, please refer to Appendix~\ref{appendix:implementation_details}.

-Since our method focuses on augmenting the retrieval for verifiable generation, we compare our method with various retrieval methods as follows, by evaluating the corresponding quality of verifiable generation under the same generation setting:

-\textbf{Retriever}: 1) BM25~\citep{bm25}: The most widely used sparse retriever.
-2) DPR~\citep{dpr}: A BERT-based dense retriever fine-tuned on NQ~\citep{nq_dataset}.
-3) Contriever~\citep{contriever}: A large-scale unsupervised contrastive learned dense encoder~\citep{contriever}.
-We use its unsupervised version and supervised version fine-tuned on MS MARCO~\citep{msmarco}.
-4) GTR~\citep{gtr_embedding}: A large dense retriever initialized from T5, pre-trained on a web-mined corpus and fine-tuned on information retrieval dataset.
-We follow \citet{alce} to use its T5-XXL version for comparison.
-5) Instructor~\citep{instructor}: An instruction-tuned dense retriever on about 330 diverse tasks.
-We use its base and large version for comparison.
-6) BGE-Embedding~\citep{bge_embedding}: A recently released large-scale trained general-purpose embedder which is demonstrated to outperform OpenAI's ``text-embedding-ada-002'' API.

-\textbf{Re-ranker}: 1) monoBERT~\citep{mono_bert}: A BERT-based re-ranker trained on MSMARCO.
-2) monoT5~\citep{monot5}: A sequence-to-sequence re-ranker that calculates relevance score by T5.
-3) BGE-Reranker~\citep{bge_embedding}: A recently released large-scale trained general purpose re-ranker.